ronaldoussoren/pyobjc/docs/index.rst

 ============

-The PyObjC project aims to provide a bridge between the Python and Objective-C programming languages.
+The PyObjC project aims to provide a bridge between the Python and Objective-C programming languages on macOS.
 The bridge is intended to be fully bidirectional, allowing the Python programmer to take full advantage of the power provided by various Objective-C based toolkits and the Objective-C programmer transparent access to Python based functionality.